FN Five-SeveN (5.7) Gun Review

 The Five-SeveN’s under-nose rail has plenty of room for lights and lasers.
 If you consider a 30-bullet magazine as customization, then way-hey!

 Unique, fascinating and fun.
-But ammo cost and funky safety limit the appeal.
+But ammo cost and the funky safety limit the FN Five-seveN’s appeal.